linx-software/samples/README.md

 You are able to open the Linx solutions (.lsoz) files in your Linx Application Designer IDE.
 For a free license to use the IDE, [contact us](support@linx.software).

-Linx applications are hosted on a Linx Server - 30-trials can be be arranged, [regsiter with us](support@linx.software).
+Linx applications are hosted on a Linx Server - 30-day trials can be be arranged, [regsiter with us](support@linx.software).

 Resources:
 - [Developer documentation](https://linx.software/docs/)